Cillian Buckley

-Cillian Buckley (born 14 July 1992) is an Irish hurler who plays for Kilkenny Senior Championship club Dicksboro and at inter-county level with the Kilkenny senior hurling team.
-He usually lines out as a left wing-back.
+Cillian Buckley (born 14 July 1992) is an Irish hurler.
+At club level he plays with Dicksboro, while he is a former member of the Kilkenny senior hurling team.

 Playing career

 St Kieran's College

 During his schooling at St Kieran's College in Kilkenny, Buckley established himself as a key member of the senior hurling team.
-In 2010 he won his first Leinster medal following a 3-13 to 1-11 defeat of Dublin Colleges.
-On 3 April 2010 St Kieran's faced Ardscoil Rís in the All-Ireland decider.
-Buckley's side trailed by five points as the game entered the final quarter, however, St. Kieran's staged a magnificent comeback, hitting 1-5 without reply including a Michael Brennan goal in the 51st minute, to claim a 2-11 to 2-8 victory.
+In 2010 he won his first Leinster medal following a 3–13 to 1–11 defeat of Dublin Colleges.
+On 3 April 2010, St Kieran's faced Ardscoil Rís in the All-Ireland decider.
+Buckley's side trailed by five points as the game entered the final quarter; however, St Kieran's staged a magnificent comeback, hitting 1–5 without reply, including a Michael Brennan goal in the 51st minute, to claim a 2–11 to 2–8 victory.
 It was Buckley's first All-Ireland medal.

-Buckley added a second successive Leinster medal to his collection in 2011, as St Kieran's recorded a 3-7 to 0-7 victory over Castlecomer Community School.
-On 2 April 2011 St Kieran's renewed their rivalry with Ardscoil Rís in the All-Ireland final.
-A Thomas O'Hanrahan goal deep into stoppage time secured a 2-10 to 1-11 victory for St Kieran's and a second All-Ireland medal for Buckley.
+Buckley added a second successive Leinster medal to his collection in 2011, as St Kieran's recorded a 3–7 to 0–7 victory over Castlecomer Community School.
+On 2 April 2011, St Kieran's renewed their rivalry with Ardscoil Rís in the All-Ireland final.
+A Thomas O'Hanrahan goal deep into stoppage time secured a 2–10 to 1–11 victory for St Kieran's and a second All-Ireland medal for Buckley.

 Dicksboro

 After experiencing championship success in the minor and under-21 grades, Buckley subsequently joined Dicksboro's top team.
 In 2011 Dicksboro faced Mullinavat in the intermediate championship decider.
 "The Boro" had the better of the first half and led at the interval by six points.
-Mullinavat, despite dominating most of the second half, could not turn their possession into enough scores and Dicksboro held out to take a 2-12 to 2-11 victory, with Buckley collecting a championship medal.
+Mullinavat, despite dominating most of the second half, could not turn their possession into enough scores and Dicksboro held out to take a 2–12 to 2–11 victory, with Buckley collecting a championship medal.